usnistgov/ndn-dpdk/docs/trafficgen.md

 4. If the traffic generator shall communicate with a forwarder, create face and FIB entry on the forwarder.
    The traffic generator would not automatically perform prefix registration on the forwarder.

+At this point, simple producer or file server is ready to receive incoming packets, and simple consumer starts sending packets.
+If a congestion aware fetcher is defined, it is ready to accept fetch task submissions, see "use the congestion aware fetcher" for how to submit a fetch task.

 ### Authoring Parameters in TypeScript